Antithyroid agent

-An antithyroid agent is a hormone antagonist acting upon thyroid hormones.
+An antithyroid agent is a hormone inhibitor acting upon thyroid hormones.

 The main antithyroid drugs are carbimazole (in the UK), methimazole (in the US), and propylthiouracil (PTU).
 A less common antithyroid agent is potassium perchlorate.

+Classification based on mechanisms of action

+The mechanisms of action of antithyroid drugs are not completely understood.
+Based on their mechanisms of action, the drugs are classified into following six classes.